crplab/simvia-installation/README.md

     - Find `Certificate -> Extension -> Certificate Subject Alternative Name`
     - This section should exits
     - DNS names or IPs should refer to your server DNS/IP
-- Symptom: HTTP requests with `500` status code, exeptions in logs like:
+- Symptom: HTTP requests with `500` status code, exceptions in logs like:

 ```
 org.springframework.security.oauth2.jwt.JwtDecoderInitializationException: Failed to lazily resolve the supplied JwtDecoder instance